shawnmckinney/py-fortress/README.md

 ## Document Contents
  * Links to Install and Setup Docs
- * About py-fortress and RBAC
+ * About py-fortress and Role-Based Access Control
 __________________________________________________________________________________
 ## Links to Install and Setup Docs
 Located under the [doc](pyfortress/doc) folder and include: